 |Use of Facts||Can be more descriptive, but can not include commercially confidential information.||Must have key metrics and evidence of performance based results.|

-Your second point of contact for Hiring Managers who may be shortlisting your for a job interview.
+Your second point of contact for Hiring Managers who may be shortlisting you for a job interview.

 |Your first point of contact for Hiring Managers.|

-You have just one version of your LinkedIn profile and need to keep it updated as you change roles, gain qualifications or certifications and are involved with new projects.
-It is worth searching your name on LinkedIn to check if you have not accidentally created duplicate profiles.
+You have one version of your LinkedIn profile and need to keep it updated as you change roles, gain qualifications or certifications and are involved with new projects.
+It’s even worth searching your name on LinkedIn to check if you have not accidentally created duplicate profiles.
 I see this often, due to members accepting invitations to connect from different email addresses.
-I f you discover you do have a duplicate profile, here’s instructions from LinkedIn for how to merge your details into one LinkedIn profile.

 For the reader, LinkedIn offers a much richer experience than a resume.
 Your resume is static and contains only limited information that’s related to the requirements of the job in question, whereas your LinkedIn Profile is dynamic and ever-changing, especially if you are active on LinkedIn and post updates, publish LinkedIn articles, like or comment on your colleague’s posts.
 I recommend being active on LinkedIn as it helps develop your reputation, keep you top of mind with your connections and position you as a knowledgeable professional.

 Skill endorsements and recommendations on your LinkedIn profile will also change, with colleagues endorsing your skills or providing you with recommendations that you can then choose to add to your profile.
 For more information on how to add recommendations to your profile please read this article.